Southeast Division (NBA): Earl Lloyd Trophy

-Beginning with the 2021–22 season, the Southeast Division champions has received the Earl Lloyd Trophy.
+Beginning with the 2021–22 season, the Southeast Division champion has received the Earl Lloyd Trophy.
 As with the other division championship trophies, it is named after one of the African American pioneers from NBA history.
 Earl Lloyd became the first African American to play in an NBA game, debuting for the Washington Capitols on October 31, 1950.
 The Lloyd Trophy consists of a 200 mm crystal ball.